lsst/dp1_lsst_io/docs/tutorials/portal/portal-101-1.rst

 * A: Drop-down menu of the collections available.
 The DP0.2 catalogs (``dp02_dc2_catalogs``) are selected by default.
 * B: Drop-down menu of the tables available for the selected catalog.
 The ``Object`` table is selected by default.
 * C: Schema interface to apply column constraints on, and select rows to be returned from the selected table.
-* D: Entry fields for spatial constraints to be applied to the selected table (e.g., cone or polygon areas).
+* D: Entry fields for spatial constraints to be applied to the selected table (e.g., coordinates, cone or polygon areas).
 * E: Entry field to set the maximum number of rows to return from the selected table.
 * F: Button to convert the search constraints set with C, D, and E into an ADQL statement.
 * G: Toggle to switch between this graphical UI and the alternative ADQL UI.